 Last time, we discussed the storage and sanitization of our VR equipment.
 These are just two pieces of the puzzle when implementing and maintaining a successful VR program.
-This blog will explore what type of training space users require an optimal VR experience.
+This blog will explore what type of training space users require for an optimal VR experience and successful VR training deployment.
 What does a portable VR set-up look like, how is it implemented, and how can you best support employees’ VR training at a distance?

-When planning an ideal location for users to experience VR, start with the manufacturer’s recommendations.
+When planning an ideal location for users for your VR training deployment, start with the manufacturer’s recommendations.
 Most VR manufacturers recommend approximately 2-meter by 2-meter space for a VR experience that requires standing and movement.
 Less space while standing can be difficult or dangerous when users start extending their arms and making quick movements.
 If your experiences only require the user to be seated, the space requirements are half the size or 1-meter by 1-meter.
 Seated experiences are more compact and can be selected when performing the initial set-up of your device.

 Beyond this recommendation, there are several other things to consider when planning out your VR space, including the device connection and tracking type.